 - Certificate programs are a fast way to get your foot in the door.
 Once in, you decide how far you go in that particular field.

 What Types of Graduate Certificates are Commonly Offered?

 Here are several types of certificate programs commonly offered to graduate students.
-Each provide additional coursework and may even provides internship opportunities as well.
+Each provides additional coursework and may also provide internship opportunities.

 - Criminal Justice & Legal

 - Fine Arts & Design

 - Health & Medicine

 - Math, Science & Engineering

 - Public Affairs & Social Sciences

 Potential Salaries for a Master’s degree or Graduate Certificate.